-During the Industrial Revolution, environmental pollution increased with the new sources of fuel, great factories, and urban centers.
+During the Industrial Revolution, environmental pollution increased with the use of new sources of fuel, the development of large factories, and the rise of unsanitary urban centers.

 Describe the toll that industrialization took on public health and the environment

-Regulations to ensure cleaner air and cleaner water were not put in place until the second half of the 19th century.
+Regulations to ensure cleaner air and cleaner water were not put in place until the second half of the nineteenth century.

-Though environmentalism did not enter American discourse prior to the 20th century, the transcendentalist movement of the 1830s and 1840s presented a critique of industrialization that elevated the natural world.
+Though environmentalism did not enter American discourse prior to the twentieth century, the transcendentalist movement of the 1830s and 1840s presented a critique of industrialization that elevated the natural world.

 Transcendentalists, including Henry David Thoreau, fostered a romantic image of the natural world as a response to industrialization and urbanization.

 A movement of writers and philosophers in New England in the nineteenth century who were loosely bound together by an adherence to an idealistic system of thought based on the belief in the essential supremacy of insight over logic and experience for the revelation of the deepest truths.

 Any of several acute infectious diseases of humans and domestic animals, caused by the Vibrio cholerae bacterium through ingestion of contaminated water or food, usually marked by severe gastrointestinal symptoms such as diarrhea, abdominal cramps, nausea, vomiting, and dehydration.

 A form of carbonized ancient plants; the hardest and cleanest-burning of all similar material.

 The Industrial Revolution brought enormous advances in productivity, but with steep environmental costs.
 During the Industrial Revolution, environmental pollution in the United States increased with the emergence of new sources of fuel, large factories, and sprawling urban centers.